rapid7/insightconnect-workflows/workflows/Office_365_Analysis_with_Palo_Alto_Wildfire/help.md

 # Key Features

-* Identifies malicious e-mails
+* Identifies malicious emails
-* Removes identified e-mails from the entire organization
+* Removes identified emails from the entire organization
 * Blocks sender from the organization

 # Requirements